sasalatart/acercar-ingenieria-api/README.md

 6. Setup the database by running `rails db:reset`.
 7. Run `rails s -p 3001` to run the application on port 3001.
 8. Run `bundle exec sidekiq` in the same dir, but in a new shell to start Sidekiq.

+If you wish to use real-time features, you will also need to export your Pusher credentials environment variables, as explained in the next section.

 ## Docker (Compose) Setup